LTP COURSE DESCRIPTIONS

 This course is aimed at assisting athletic directors set the tone for their program.
 Origins of athletic administration are addressed in addition to codes of ethics.
 The concept of “educational athletics” is discussed and refined.
 The role of the athletic administrator and the importance of having a school philosophy are addressed and workshop participants have the opportunity to interact with others to refine their own philosophies.
 Organizational relationships are examined from a provincial, national and international perspective.
 Key policies are also reviewed.
 Current and future courses are highlighted and the certification program is described.

-This is a detailed course that addresses school athletic/academic philosophy, administrative organization, coach appointment, budgeting, scheduling, publicity and promotion, management of athletes, parents and others, transportation policies and issues, parent conflict, legal foundations, monthly checklists and more.
-One of the key resources available to course attendees is CD with over 700 pages of useful information, forms, detailed letter templates, sample policies etc. Further, the provision of access to a coach handbook will be reviewed.
+This crucial introductory course addresses many of the day-to-day operational responsibilities for Canadian Athletic Directors.
+The course addresses school athletic/academic philosophy, administrative organization, coach appointment, budgeting, scheduling, publicity and promotion, management of athletes, parents and others, transportation policies and issues, parent conflict, legal foundations, monthly checklists and more.
+One of the key resources available to course attendees is a resource package with over 700 pages of useful information, forms, detailed letter templates, sample policies, and more.

 506C: Legal Issues II - Enhanced Legal Topics for the Athletic Administrator